Why is Your Car Making a Humming Noise

 As we said, there’s a lot of individual components in a car that could cause trouble, so there’s no way to guarantee exactly what is causing a humming noise without investigating it.
 However, we can point you in the right direction and offer you some starting points so that you know what might be to blame.
 Whether you take on a DIY repair job is up to you, but if in doubt, it’s best to let a professional handle it – you might end up doing more damage!

-Humming Noise That Gets Louder With Speed Or Acceleration
+Humming Noise That Gets Louder With Acceleration

 There are a few areas that this noise could be coming from, but we’ll start with the most common – your wheel bearings might be worn or damaged.
 You can test this by accelerating to a high RPM before releasing the pedal and allowing the car to coast.
 If the sound continues, it’s probably the wheel bearings – especially if the noise changes when you turn around a corner.